 A decline in prey species due to fishing could lead to poor nutrition in nursing pups and adult sea lions.
 There is also the concern that females must exert extra energy as they search for prey that becomes sparser.
 Extra energy expenditure during foraging may make New Zealand sea lions and their pups more susceptible to other threats like disease.

-Sea lions that have hauled out onshore are often resting from physiologically taxing foraging trips.
-They may also be caring for their young or socializing.
+Sea lions that are onshore are often resting from physiologically taxing foraging trips.
+They may also be caring for their young or socialising.
 When people and dogs disturb sea lions, they interrupt sleep or other important behaviours.